I get a message stating that system extensions are prevented by my security settings:

-First off, congratulations on your speedy new M1 Mac!
+First off, congratulations on your speedy new Mac!
 Apple has revised the way third party extensions are managed for Macs using their new chips - they are in fact entirely disabled and cannot be allowed by default.
+The good news is we have a solution:

 Changing Security Policy for macOS to allow third party extensions:

-- Turn your computer back on, but keep holding the power button past the startup chime and Apple logo until you see a boot option selection screen:
+- Turn your Mac back on, but keep holding the power button past the startup chime and Apple logo until you see a boot option selection screen:

-- Choose Options and enter your password when prompted to do so.
+- Choose Options, click on 'Continue', and enter your password if prompted to do so.

 - From the menu at the top of the screen, choose Utilities -> Startup Security Utility: